-With Baz Luhrmann’s Elvis biopic just out, it might occur to many of us that some of the best acting ever on the big screen came from people tackling the role of real-life musicians.
+With Baz Luhrmann’s Elvis biopic, it might occur to many of us that some of the best acting ever on the big screen came from people tackling the role of real-life musicians.
 For some, the role marked the beginning of careers that led to Oscars, while others won an Oscar specifically for their role.

 Gary Oldman As Sid Vicious

 In the role that made him famous, and set him on a path that would lead to three BAFTAs, an Oscar, and the rank of number 30 on the “Highest Grossing Actors of All Time” list, Gary Oldman’s take on Sid Vicious is considered one of the greatest portrayals of a rock star ever.

 Sid and Nancy, the 1986 film by Alex Cox, follows the tumultuous relationship between the Sex Pistols bassist and his girlfriend, Nancy Spungen.
 Spungen’s death had occurred less than a decade before the movie, and the movie was met with controversy.
 While critically acclaimed, it failed at the box office, and John Lydon (lead singer of The Sex Pistols) famously said the only thing the film got right was the names.

 Despite how fictional the telling may be, and how much of a failure it was at first release, Sid and Nancy has garnered a cult following and Oldman was recognized as one of the greatest actors of his generation.
 Famed critic Roger Ebert even said that Oldman “definitely won’t be [Oscar] nominated – and should be”.
 Since his role in the film, Oldman has won an Oscar for his portrayal of Winston Churchill in The Darkest Hour and was nominated twice more for Mank and Tinker Tailor Soldier Spy.